wez/wezterm/docs/config/appearance.md

 You can find a list of available color schemes and screenshots in [The Color Schemes Section](../colorschemes/index.md).

+### Precedence of `colors` vs `color_schemes`

-The `color_scheme` option takes precedence over the `colors` section below.
+The `color_scheme` option takes precedence over the `colors` section below, and is mutually exclusive with it.
+If you want to merge/override colors you need to use [wezterm.color.get_builtin_color_schemes()](../lua/wezterm.color/get_builtin_color_schemes.md) and explicitly merge them.

+*Since: nightly builds only*

+The behavior has been changed so that the `color_scheme` you have selected, if any, is used to define the colors, and then any colors you define in the `colors` section will override those colors.

 ### Defining your own colors

-Rather than using a color scheme, you can specify the color palette using the `colors` configuration section.
-Note that `color_scheme` takes precedence over this section.
+You can specify the color palette using the `colors` configuration section.

 You can configure colors with a section like this.
 In addition to specifying [SVG/CSS3 color names](https://docs.rs/palette/0.4.1/palette/named/index.html#constants),